ptrandev/elucidate/README.md

 Based off a script created by [Science Buddies](http://www.sciencebuddies.org/Files/5549/17/crack2.py).

-This script was created because I have a sicence fair project to do.
-I'm guessing you have one too.
+This script contains cleaner, improved code and commenting.

 You could call me a script kiddie.
 I may suck at Python but I'm sure everyone except Guido did so at one point.

-This script contains cleaner, improved code and commenting.
 ___

 ### Table of Contents -